 I’m proposing a solution in the form of a margarita and julep hybrid.
 Look, it’s not really one drink or the other and is totally not classic but it solves this problem once and for all.
 And my Derby-ified margarita is my contribution to my friend Kate’s delicious celebration that is Margarita Week—I consider it a necessary service to those of us who have so many holidays we want to celebrate that we just won’t be pinned down!
 So the solution to me going crazy is this Pineapple Mint Julep Margarita Cocktail recipe.

 - 6 fresh mint leaves

 - 1 ounce freshly squeezed lime juice

 - 1 ounce agave syrup or simple syrup

-- To Crush The Ice: Wrap a few handfuls of ice cubes in a clean towel or ice crusher bag and, using a mallet, rolling pin, or muddler, tap until all the ice is broken up and crushed (you want a mix of ice sizes from pea sized to snowlike).
+- Crush The Ice: Wrap a few handfuls of ice cubes in a clean towel or ice crusher bag and, using a mallet, rolling pin, or muddler, tap until all the ice is broken up and crushed (you want a mix of ice sizes from pea sized to snowlike).

-- To Make The Cocktail: Fill a tall glass or Julep cup with the pineapple and mint leaves and muddle until the mint and pineapple are broken up and they've let off liquid.
+- Make The Cocktail: Fill a highball glass or Julep cup with the pineapple and mint leaves and muddle until the mint and pineapple are broken up and they've let off liquid.
 Fill the cup with the crushed ice, stir together the tequila, lime juice, and agave and pour over the ice.
 Add more ice, then garnish with pineapple and mint and serve.